How Do I?

 Michael has a passion for what he does, helping people in the building industry look at their field from another perspective and finally be able to make a profit for themselves . . .
 I urge anyone interested in succeeding at their profession, and not just surviving, to take some time out to pick up a book or watch the tape . . .
 You will be glad you did!"

-If you have employees, make sure you have an employee manual in place that spells out the workplace rules.
-If you work with subcontractors, clearly define your relationship and your expectations with a sub-contractor agreement.
-And, of course, every job should have a detailed, written, signed contract in place before the job begins.
+If you have employees, make sure you have an employee manual that spells out the workplace rules.
+If you work with subcontractors, clearly define your relationship and your expectations with a subcontractor agreement.
+And, of course, every job needs a detailed, written and signed contract before the job begins.

 5. When the tax man calls, be ready.